QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks: The Network Design Problems

 Note that an instance of the RST-MR-HC problem can be converted to an instance of the RST-MW-HC problem in polynomial time as follows: replace each relay with a directed edge of weight 1, and replace each edge associated with the relay with two directed edges (each of weight 0), one incident into the tail of the edge substituting the relay, and one going out of the tip of the edge substituting the relay.
 Then, minimizing the number of relays in the original problem is equivalent to minimizing the total weight in the converted problem.
 Then, one could use Voss's algorithm on this instance of RST-MW-HC problem to solve the original problem.
 But, as we mentioned earlier, Voss's algorithm does not provide any performance guarantee, and because of the tabu search heuristic (which may not be polynomial time), it may take long to converge to a solution.

 Costa et al. \cite{Costa} studied the Steiner Tree Problem with revenue, budget, and hop constraints.
-Given a graph $G= (V, E)$, with a cost associated with each edge, and a non-negative revenue associated with each vertex, the problem is to determine a revenue maximizing tree subject to a total edge cost constraint, and a hop constraint between the root vertex and every other vertex in the tree.
+Given a graph $G= (V, E)$, with a cost associated with each edge, and a \emph{non-negative revenue} associated with each vertex, the problem is to determine a revenue maximizing tree subject to a total edge cost constraint, and a hop constraint between the root vertex and every other vertex in the tree.
 They propose a greedy algorithm for initial solution followed by destroy-and-repair or tabu search to improve the initial solution.
+They have evaluated the performance of the proposed algorithms only through numerical experiments; \emph{no theoretical guarantee has been provided}.